 My initial ‘why’ was driven a lot by my mother, and arguably the best benefit is that my relationship with her has improved tremendously.
 We’re much closer, healthier and open with one other, and that to me is invaluable.

-AV: That’s powerful, thank you for sharing.
+Akash: That’s powerful, thank you for sharing.
 Do you have any final words?

-AV: You’re welcome, it’s an absolute pleasure.
+Akash: You’re welcome, it’s an absolute pleasure.
 You smashed it, and I’m so happy to see how transformative you’ve found the whole RNT experience!

 Sanjay’s next plan is to build size and strength, while staying lean.
 Here’s what he’s had to say about his overall experience with RNT so far:

-I would highly recommend RNT to anybody wishing to make a change or thinking about it in the slightest.
-The greatest thing about the whole process was having someone supporting you throughout the journey.
+“I would highly recommend RNT to anybody wishing to make a change or thinking about it in the slightest.
+The greatest thing about the whole process is the support you get throughout the journey.

+The plan has had a tremendous impact on my personal life.
+I have learned invaluable life lessons that I hope to carry with me to help me succeed in all areas of my life.
+I am now more confident, and have more courage and belief in myself.
 I decided to choose RNT because they know how to get results.
-I was following them for a long time before.
+I had been following them for a long time before.
 I have seen the transformations.
-The content they provide on their IG and website is incredible.
-I have learned so much from reading their articles, case studies transformations and applied the lessons in my very own life.
+The content they provide on their social media channels and website is incredible.
+I have learned so much from reading their articles, the case study transformations and applied the lessons in my very own life.
 The most amazing thing is that it is free!
-Not so many people and companies are willing to do this.
-Which just goes to show how humble and honest they are in their approach.
+Not many people and companies are willing to do this.
+Which just goes to show how humble and honest they are in their approach.”